html website templates

 Everyone has that one friend who is handy enough to be dangerous.
 He is always looking for a deal and is convinced the cheapest way to get any project done is to buy the supplies and do it himself.
 That it may take three times as long is not a concern.
 That it makes life inconvenient for others in the house is also not a concern.
 That something could go wrong does not cross his mind.
 The goal is to do it himself and save money.
 The question is, how much money does he really save?
 And is he opening himself up to costly problems if something goes wrong and the project hits a snag requiring a professional?

 House projects are expensive, but generally not nearly as expensive as buying a house.
 For this reason, some buyers consider buying a home without a real estate agent.
-Real estate listing agents and buyer’s agents typically each get a 3 percent commission, usually paid by the seller, but considered when setting the sale price.
-On a $310,000 house (the media home sale price in the third quarter of 2019), that is $18,600.
+Real estate listing agents and buyer’s agents typically each get a percent commission, usually paid by the seller, but considered when setting the sale price.
 Provided the buyer can get the price they want without the help of a real estate agent, there is a potential to save a lot of money.

-But not all home sales will have a 6 percent commission fee, even if real estate agents are involved.
+But not all home sales will have a percent commission fee, even if real estate agents are involved.
 The real estate commission structure is changing as real estate agents do less work than they did in the pre-Internet age.
 Buyers do expansive Internet searches for homes, listing agents have lockboxes (so they don’t need to open a house for buyers to view it) and automated systems let buyers set up home showing appointments.
-For all these reasons, commissions are often negotiated below 6 percent.
+For all these reasons, commissions are negotiated.

 Below are some of the main things a Realtor (a members of the National Association of Realtors) or real estate agent does for a buyer: